xl-c111/holbertonschool-higher_level_programming/python-object_relational_mapping/README.md

-# 🐍 MySQLdb & SQLAlchemy - Python Database Summary
+# 🐍 Python - Object-relational mapping

 A concise guide to using **MySQLdb** and **SQLAlchemy ORM** in Python for interacting with MySQL databases.
 Covers essential syntax, key concepts, and problem-solving strategies.